MorcilloSanz/stock-analysis/README.md

 # stock-analysis

-A personal portfolio for stock trading that utilizes various mathematical models to conduct market analysis, enabling the determination of optimal buy and sell opportunities for stocks.
+This project is a `personal portfolio for stock trading` that leverages various `mathematical models` to perform `market analysis`.
+It aims to identify optimal buy and sell opportunities, helping traders make informed decisions in the stock market.

 > [!IMPORTANT]
 I am not responsible for any use that may be made of this software.
+It is only made for educational purposes.

+> [!NOTE]
 *This project is still under development.*

 ## Features
-* Short term trading: decision tree.
-* Medium term trading: deep learning approach (RNN).
-* Long term trading: linear regression.
+* **Short-term trading:** Predict optimal buy and sell points using a `decision tree model`.
+* **Medium-term trading:** Predict optimal buy and sell points using a `Deep Learning approach (RNN)`.
+* **Long-term trading:** Predict optimal buy and sell points using `linear regression`.

 ![](img/img1.png)

-## Backend depencencies
+### Backend depencencies
 ```
 flask
 flask-cors